 No Accommodation Plan in School

-While it’s certainly advantageous to have a formal accommodation plan in school, there’s no legal requirement to have one in order to qualify for accommodations on a standardized test.
+While it’s certainly advantageous to have a formal 504 or IEP accommodations plan in school, there’s no legal requirement to have one in order to qualify for accommodations on a standardized test.
+You need to explain how you were able to compensate without an accommodations plan.

 ADHD Is Sometimes Difficult to Document But . . .

-Because there’s no simple test for ADHD, and its symptoms can often be confused with other disorders, testing companies often look askance at applicants for accommodations whose only disability is ADHD.
-Anxiety, depression and certain types of learning disabilities can also be difficult to document, especially with high-achievers.
-Most applicants need a comprehensive psycho-educational evaluation that demonstrates the extent to which their ADHD or other disability limits the student academically.
+Testing boards often look askance at applicants for accommodations whose only disability is ADHD because there’s no simple test for it, and its symptoms can often be confused with other disorders.
+Anxiety, depression and certain types of learning disabilities can also be difficult to document, but it can be done.
+Most applicants need a comprehensive psycho-educational evaluation which demonstrates the extent to which their ADHD or other disability limit the student academically.

 How Making School Work Can Help